trancefixer/dotfiles/README.md

 | $ENV | | Y | Y | Y |

-To test a created .procmailrc, use: procmail -Yf- -m TEST=yes .procmailrc
+To test a created .procmailrc, use:

+`procmail -Yf- -m TEST=yes .procmailrc`

 Then, input a test message on STDIN.
 You may also want to set LOGNAME.
-Expect a spurious bounce on large emails, but look for the first rule matched
+Expect a spurious bounce on large emails, but look for the first rule matched.

 ## startup shell scripts
 I'm starting with my shell startup scripts and will gradually add more.